OneJackLee/APARAPI-acceleration/README.md

 # APARAPI-acceleration

-Eduard is a cross-platform-supported software designed to generate shaded relief images.
+Eduard is a cross-platform-supported software designed to generate shaded relief images. \
-Aparapi is a JAVA API which can perform General-purpose computing on Graphics Processing Units (GPGPU).
+Aparapi is a JAVA API which can perform General-purpose computing on Graphics Processing Units (GPGPU). \
 The project is intended to use APARAPI to accelerate the processes of generating the raster filter

-to be continue

 ### Eduard
+The original software which produce the shaded relief images.
+It used Java thread algorithm.

 ### APARAPI
+The technology which used to accelerate the process.

 ## Build project
+To compile the executable JAR file,
+1. open the command prompt or terminal
+2. navigate to the `APARAPI-acceleration` parent folder
+3. execute the command `mvn package`

-## Running
+## Execute software
+The executable JAR file will be located at `target` folder.\
+Double click the JAR `APARAPI-acceleration-1.0-SNAPSHOT-jar-with-dependencies.jar` to execute the software.
+#### _**Running**_
+1. A pop out window will shown up to prompt the input raster file `*.asc`.
+2. It will process the raster file and generate the raster file
+3. A pop out window will shown up to prompt the output location of the filtered raster file `*.asc`.
+4. A pop out window will shown up to prompt the output location of the filtered image file `*.png`.
+5. A pop out window will shown up to prompt the output location of the performance benchmark file `*.txt`.